The Agent Store Becomes the App Store

 First, the model mediates discovery.
 A user may not browse a category page.
 The assistant may suggest an app, select a connector, or decide that a tool fits the request.
 Anthropic's connector documentation says directory connectors can be eligible for in-chat recommendations and that ranking is usage-based.
 OpenAI's submission documentation says apps with strong utility and user satisfaction may receive enhanced distribution such as directory placement or proactive suggestions.
 That is not neutral plumbing.
 It is recommendation infrastructure.

 Third, installation grants operational reach.
 A connector may read a workspace, fetch private records, create tickets, send messages, update documents, or trigger workflows.
 The risk is not only that an app displays bad content.
 The risk is that a model-mediated tool changes state under an authority path the user only partly understands.
+That puts agent stores in the same governance family as the tool server trust boundary, agent identity, and the Agent Tool Permission Protocol.

 Review Becomes Runtime Governance